nxt3AT/sankeydiagram.net/README.md

 This piece of software is licensed under the MIT with a Common Clause.
 That basically means, that you are allowed to view, edit, fork, this project, but not sell it.
 (No legal advice)

+If you want to use this project and need special licensing, contact me.